Introduction

 Background

-By the 19th century, Great Britain had become the dominant political power on the subcontinent and India was seen as the "Jewel in the Crown" of the British Empire.
+By the 19th century, Great Britain had become the dominant political power on the subcontinent, and India was seen as the "Jewel in the Crown" of the British Empire.
 The British Indian Army played a vital role in both World Wars.
 Years of nonviolent resistance to British rule, led by Mohandas GANDHI and Jawaharlal NEHRU, eventually resulted in Indian independence in 1947.
-Large-scale communal violence took place before and after the subcontinent partition into two separate states - India and Pakistan.
+Large-scale communal violence took place before and after the subcontinent partition into two separate states -- India and Pakistan.
 The neighboring countries have fought three wars since independence, the last of which was in 1971 and resulted in East Pakistan becoming the separate nation of Bangladesh.
 India's nuclear weapons tests in 1998 emboldened Pakistan to conduct its own tests that same year.
-In November 2008, terrorists originating from Pakistan conducted a series of coordinated attacks in Mumbai, India's financial capital.
-India's economic growth following the launch of economic reforms in 1991, a massive youthful population, and a strategic geographic location have contributed to India's emergence as a regional and global power.
-However, India still faces pressing problems such as environmental degradation, extensive poverty, and widespread corruption, and its restrictive business climate is dampening economic growth expectations.
+In 2008, terrorists originating from Pakistan conducted a series of coordinated attacks in Mumbai, India's financial capital.
+India's economic growth after economic reforms in 1991, a massive youth population, and a strategic geographic location have contributed to the country's emergence as a regional and global power.
+However, India still faces pressing problems such as extensive poverty, widespread corruption, and environmental degradation, and its restrictive business climate challenges economic growth expectations.

 Visit the Definitions and Notes page to view a description of each topic.